Configuration spaces of disks in a strip, twisted algebras, persistence, and other stories: Introduction

 \subsubsection{Other algebraic structures}

 One possible operation which takes $j$-cycles in $\config(n,w)$ to $j$-cycles in $\config(n+1,w)$ is inserting a singleton disk.
 If this operation were well-defined, then $\config({-},w)$ would be an $\FI$-module, one of the central objects of study in representation stability.
 However, since some cycles do not commute with singletons, there may be several nonequivalent ways of inserting a singleton, separated by ``barriers''.
 In some cases, if these several ways are in turn well-defined, this can be formalized via an $\FI_d$-module structure.
-We show that $H_j(\no_{k+1}({-},\mathbb{R}))$ and $H_j(\config({-},2))$ have natural $\FI_d$-module structures for appropriate $d$.
-On the other hand, for $w=3$ we give an example which suggests that the notion of a ``barrier'' is not well-defined and therefore there is no natural $\FI_d$-module structure on $H_j(\config({-},w))$ for $w \geq 3$.
+We show that $H_j(\no_{k+1}({-},\mathbb{R}); \mathbb{Z})$ and $H_j(\config({-},2); \mathbb{Z})$ have natural $\FI_d$-module structures for appropriate $d$.
+On the other hand, for $w=3$ we give an example which suggests that the notion of a ``barrier'' is not well-defined and therefore there is no natural $\FI_d$-module structure on $H_j(\config({-},w); \mathbb{Z})$ for $w \geq 3$.

-Another strategy for more explicitly pinning down the algebraic structure of $H_*(\config({-},w))$ is to write down a presentation for the twisted algebra using generators and relations.
+Another strategy to pin down explicitly the algebraic structure of $H_*(\config({-},w); \mathbb{Z})$ is to write down a presentation for the twisted algebra using generators and relations.
 Category theory dictates that generators and relators in this situation are not just elements but $S_n$-representations for various $n$.
-We write down the generators and relations for $H_*(\config({-},2))$, but already there is some extra difficulty because of the failure of Maschke's theorem integrally.
+We write down the generators and relations for $H_*(\config({-},2); \mathbb{Z})$, but already there is some extra difficulty because of the failure of Maschke's theorem integrally.
 A potential avenue for future research is to write down relations for $H_*(\config({-},w);\mathbb{Q})$ and explore the implications for the multiplicity of various $S_n$-representations in $H_j(\config(n,w);\mathbb{Q})$.